-- 3.3 The government's latest [2012 based] Population Projections suggest limited population growth for Sefton between 2012 (273,697) and 2031 (278,873); an overall increase of around 5,200 or just under 2% over the plan period.
-The greatest projected growth will be in the over 65s age group, by around 22,200 or 37.6%, while the over 85 age group is projected to increase by around 6,900, or 87.0% by 2031.
+- 3.3 The Government's latest (2012 based) population projections suggest limited population growth for Sefton between 2012 (273,697) and 2031 (278,873); an overall increase of around 5,200 or just under 2% over the plan period.
+The greatest projected growth will be in the over 65 age group, by around 22,200 or 37.6%, while the over 85 age group is projected to increase by around 6,900, or 87.0%, by 2031.
 Correspondingly, the number of adults of working age is due to fall by 17,207, or 11.4%.
-The projected growth in the number of very elderly people (i.e. over 85s) is greater than the anticipated overall population increase in Sefton.
-The highest proportions of those over 65 will continue to live in Formby and especially Southport. - 3.4 Whilst not all older people will need support or specialist accommodation, these changes are likely to result in the need for more health and social care/support and provision of specialist accommodation including private and affordable housing.
+The projected growth in the number of very elderly people (i.e. over 85) is greater than the anticipated overall population increase in Sefton.
+The highest proportions of those over 65 will continue to live in Formby and especially Southport. - 3.4 Whilst not all older people will need support or specialist accommodation, these changes are likely to result in the need for more health and social care/support and provision of specialist accommodation, including private and affordable housing.
 The 2014 Strategic Housing Market Assessment estimates that around 15% of new housing provision should be specifically for older people, with a particular need for additional 'extra care' provision.
-The ageing population also has implications for how the Council plans for other facilities and services, for the elderly, and for the population as a whole.
-Fewer children or working people in an area could make it more difficult to sustain thriving local education and other services and facilities.
+The ageing population also has implications for how the Council plans for other facilities and services for the elderly, and for the population as a whole.
+Fewer children or working people in an area could make it more difficult to sustain thriving local schools, while an older population may require other services and facilities, e.g. related to health and social services.